Zhou Pinxi

-Zhou Pinxi (周品希; born 23 April 2001) is a Chinese footballer who plays as a midfielder or left-back for Jiangxi Dingnan United.
+Zhou Pinxi (周品希; born 23 April 2001) is a Chinese footballer who plays as a midfielder or left-back for Wuxi Wugo.

 Club career

-Zhou Pinxi played for the Guangzhou Evergrande youth team before being sent on loan to third tier club Inner Mongolia Caoshangfei for the 2020 China League Two campaign.
-On his return to Guangzhou he made his debut for the club on 3 July 2021 in a AFC Champions League game against Kitchee in a 1–0 defeat.
-This was to be his only appearance for the club before being loaned out again, this time to third tier club Jiangxi Dark Horse Junior.
+Zhou Pinxi played for the Guangzhou Evergrande youth team before being sent on loan to third-tier club Inner Mongolia Caoshangfei for the 2020 China League Two campaign.
+On his return to Guangzhou he made his debut for the club on 3 July 2021 in an AFC Champions League game against Kitchee in a 1–0 defeat.
+This was to be his only appearance for the club before being loaned out again, this time to third-tier club Jiangxi Dark Horse Junior.
 After his loan period ended he made his move permanent on 18 April 2023.

-On 26 February 2024, Zhou signed for second tier club Heilongjiang Ice City.
+On 26 February 2024, Zhou signed for second-tier club Heilongjiang Ice City.
 He made his debut for the club in a league game on 9 March 2024 against his former club Guangzhou, in a 1–0 victory.
 This was followed by his first goal for the team in a league game against Chongqing Tonglianglong in a 1–1 draw.